IzildoPimentel/Drumkit/README.md

 # Drumkit
- DrumKit created for vanilla JavaScript practice.
+ DrumKit created for Vanilla JavaScript practice.
 - NO API
 - NO FRAMEWORK
 - NO LIBRARY